-arrangements for product candidates.

-In addit ion, v xpenses may increase substantially in connection with our ongoing clinical development activities and our research and development activities. we expect to continue to incur additional costs associated with operating as a public company.
-We anticipate that our expenses will increase if and as we: ] complete the clinical development, seek regulatory approval, and prepare for commercialization of SER-109 for patients with recurrent CDI; re-evaluate the clinical development of SER-287 for the treatment of UC in light of the Phase 2b clinical study results and in conjunction with the additional microbiome biomarker data, which we expect in the second half of 2021; continue the clinical development of SER-301 for the treatment of UC; continue the clinical development of SER-155 to address gastrointestinal infections, bacteremia and graft-versus-host diseases; make strategic investments in manufacturing capabilities; make strategic investments in our research discovery and development platforms and capabilities; maintain and augment our intellectual property portfolio and opportunistically acquire complementary intellectual property; potentially establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; ] perform our obligations under our agreements with our collaborators; seek to obtain regulatory approvals for our product candidates; and experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges. of incre ased use of the numerous risks and uncertainties associated with the development of our product candidates, we are unable to estimate the amounts capital outlays and operating expenses associated with completing the research and development of our product candidates.
-Our future capital s will depend on many factors, including: the impact of the COVID-19 pandemic; the progress and results of our clinical studies and pre-clinical development; the cost of manufacturing clinical supplies of our product candidates; the costs, timing and outcome of regulatory review of our product candidates and research activities; the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; ] the effect of competing technological and market developments; and
+Our expenses may increase substantially in connection with our ongoing clinical development activities and our research and development activities.
+In addition, we expect to continue to incur additional costs associated with operating as a public company.
+We anticipate that our expenses will increase substantially if and as we:

+- complete the clinical development, seek regulatory approval, and prepare for commercialization of SER-109 for patients with recurrent CDI; - continue the clinical development of SER-155 to reduce incidences of gastrointestinal infections, bloodstream infections and GvHD in patients receiving allo-HSCT; - continue translational research activities, informed by the SER-287 Phase 2b and SER-301 Phase 1b study data, to evaluate the potential to utilize biomarker-based patient selection and stratification in future clinical development efforts; - make strategic investments in our research discovery and development platforms and capabilities, including identifying candidates for additional disease indications; - make strategic investments in manufacturing capabilities; - maintain and augment our intellectual property portfolio and opportunistically acquire complementary intellectual property; - potentially establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - perform our obligations under our agreements with our collaborators; - seek to obtain regulatory approvals for our product candidates; and experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.

+Because of the numerous risks and uncertainties associated with the development of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Our future capital requirements will depend on many factors, including:

+- the impact of the COVID-19 pandemic; - the progress and results of our clinical studies and preclinical development; - the cost of manufacturing clinical supplies of our product candidates; - the costs, timing and outcome of regulatory review of our product candidates and research activities; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.

-Identifying potential product candidates and conducting pre-clinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
+Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if ever.
 Accordingly, we will need to obtain substantial additional funds to achieve our business objectives.